the-ai-engineer/ai-agents-from-scratch/01-api-basics/README.md

 ## Next Steps

-Once you're comfortable with basic API calls, move to [Lesson 02 - Prompting](../02-prompting) to learn how to write effective prompts that get reliable results.
+Once you're comfortable with basic API calls, move to [Lesson 02 - Conversation Memory](../02-conversation-memory) to learn how to maintain context across multiple turns in a conversation.

 ## Resources